dydxprotocol/v4-documentation/pages/infrastructure_providers-validators/full_node_streaming.md

 }

 // StreamOrderbookUpdate provides information on an orderbook update.
 Used in
-// the full node GRPC stream.
+// the full node gRPC stream.
 message StreamOrderbookUpdate {
   // Orderbook updates for the clob pair.
 Can contain order place, removals,
   // or updates.